 Successfully implementing a vegan keto diet requires the resolution of those two main problems.
 You need complete protein without all the carbs that beans entail, and you need a reliable source of fat without all the omega-6 fatty acids nuts and seeds entail.

-You can usually go on Craigslist and find a local source of pastured chicken eggs.
-Simply introduce yourself and ask to see their operation.
-I mean, it’s not like the hobby farmer who considers her hens members of the family is going to give those birds a bad life.
-Go see for yourself, then eat the eggs.
+You can usually ask people in your community and find a local source of pastured chicken eggs.
+Most hobby farmers consider their hens members of the family, and give their birds a pretty great life.
+Go see for yourself, then if this works with your ethics, buy some eggs.

 Heck, why not take the plunge and raise your own chickens?
 If you have the space, do it.
 You know yourself.
 You know you’ll do it without cruelty.
 You’ll give them a good, happy life.
 You won’t “cull” the non-producers.

-If you’re worried about the whole eggs/heart disease myth, know that it’s exactly that—a myth.
-The most recent evidence suggests that any relationship between egg consumption and health issues stems from “a dietary pattern often accompanying high egg intake and/or the cluster of other risk factors in people with high egg consumption,” not the eggs themselves.
+If you’re worried about the whole eggs and heart disease myth, know that it’s exactly that—a myth.
+Evidence suggests that any relationship between egg consumption and health issues stems from “a dietary pattern often accompanying high egg intake and/or the cluster of other risk factors in people with high egg consumption,” not the eggs themselves.2

-Most evidence suggests that bivalves—oysters and mussels—have no central nervous system capable of registering pain and are not mobile, and that the farming practices used to grow them are environmentally friendly.
+An ostrovegan diet involves eating a primarily vegan diet along with bivalves, like oysters, mussles, and clams.
+Most evidence suggests that bivalves have no central nervous system capable of registering pain and are not mobile, and that the farming practices used to grow them are environmentally friendly.3

 They’re incredibly nutrient-dense with many of the nutrients vegans miss out on.
 Oysters in particular will give you all the zinc and iron you need, plus a good amount of omega-3.
 Mussels are loaded with protein, omega-3s, and micronutrients.